stellar-aria/mutable-calibrators/README.md

 #### ADC calibration

-This consists of connecting **the first** output to the V/oct input and
-waiting for a moment.
+This consists of connecting **the first** output to the *V/oct input*, leaving all other inputs unpatched and waiting for a moment.
 The accuracy of this calibration is only as good, as the calibration of DAC.

 ### Tips